razzlepdx/FCC-Algorithms/README.md

 # FCC-Algorithms
-freeCodeCamp algorithm solutions - added as I think of them.
+freeCodeCamp basic algorithm solutions - changes added as I think of new solutions.